-PCC and CCC are responsible for arranging education for children of compulsory school age who, because of illness, would not receive education without such provision.
+PCC are responsible for arranging education for children of compulsory school age, who because of illness, would not receive education without such provision.
 This duty applies to all children and young people, regardless of the type or location of the school they would normally attend and whether or not they are on the roll of a school.

-- Unless the local authority considers that a pupil's condition means that full-time provision would not be in his or her best interests. - Inclusive of pupils attending academies, free schools, special schools, independent schools or maintained schools. - Where a child is ordinarily resident in Peterborough or Cambridgeshire but attends school outside the city, PCC and CCC retain responsibility for arranging provision for that child.
-PCC/CCC may seek to recoup costs incurred from the home authority in relation to health needs provision for Children in Care placed in Peterborough or Cambridgeshire by a different local authority.
+• Unless the local authority considers that a pupil's condition means that full-time provision would not be in his or her best interests.

+• Inclusive of pupils attending academies, free schools, special schools, independent schools or maintained schools.

+• Where a child is ordinarily resident in Peterborough but attends school outside the city, PCC retains responsibility for arranging provision for that child.
+PCC may seek to recoup costs incurred from the home authority in relation to health needs provision for Children in Care placed in Peterborough by a different local authority.